bcgov/data-publication/pages/metadata_providers_guide.md

 -----------------------------------------------------------

-## How to become a provider
+## HOW TO BECOME A PROVIDER
 + To be come a Catalogue editor/publisher for a Custodial organization, approval from that branch or division's Director or Executive Director is required.

 + This approval, along with the name of the Branch or Division and list of new editors is then forwarded to the DataBC Catalogue Services team or by emailing data@gov.bc.ca.

 + The Broader Public Sector (BPS) may publish metadata records and data to the Catalogue but for Open Data do require their own licence.
 To do so contact data@gov.bc.ca to start the discussion and see [how to create an Open Government Licence](#Creating-an-Open-Government_Licence).

-## How to become a provider as a steward for another organization
-+ As with any data provider, authorization is requried from the custodian of the Branch or Division.
++ As a Steward on behalf of another organization to become a provider, authorization is requried from the custodian of the Branch or Division.

-## How to request a group
+## HOW TO REQUEST A GROUP
 Groups are intended for a listing of like datasets for a specific purpose that can be across multiple organizations.
 + These are not intended to replace a full listing of records for an sub-organization.
 + Groups by default are public but a request them to be visible to IDIR only can be made.